CROSS-Net: Region-Agnostic Taxi-Demand Prediction Using Feature Disentanglement: Introduction

+To tackle these challenges, we introduce \sys: a novel, region-agnostic taxi demand forecasting approach capable of generalization beyond spatial boundaries.
+It can be trained on one or more regions' data and can be applied effectively to any region, even those previously unobserved.
+We utilize a feature disentanglement strategy through a Variational Autoencoder (VAE) to disentangle the input features into region-specific and region-agnostic components.
+This separation allows the model to identify region-agnostic features that surpass geographical limits.
+Harnessing these region-agnostic features, our system can predict taxi demand across diverse regions, regardless of their region-specific attributes.
+Furthermore, \sys\ employs the strength of multi-view graph neural networks to discern spatial dependencies and patterns in urban settings.
+This approach not only ensures the scalability and practicality of the system but also maintains performance comparable to region-specific models.

-The proposed system underwent a thorough evaluation using a real-world open dataset to assess the system's effectiveness in demand prediction performance.
-The obtained results validate the system's capability to achieve a remarkable taxi-demand prediction performance of 80.2\% in previously unseen regions.
-This represents a substantial improvement over the existing state-of-the-art techniques, surpassing them by up to 28.6\%.
-These results demonstrate the feasibility of predictive accuracy in real-world applications.
+\sys\ underwent a thorough evaluation using both a proprietary dataset and publicly available datasets to assess its demand prediction performance.
+The results validate the system's capability to achieve a remarkable taxi-demand prediction accuracy of at least 80.2\% in previously unseen regions across both datasets.
+This represents an improvement over existing state-of-the-art techniques, surpassing them by up to 28.6\%.
+These results demonstrate the feasibility of achieving predictive accuracy in real-world applications.

-\if0 \textbf{Our contribution is fourfold:} 1) To our knowledge, this is the first work to address cross-region taxi demand prediction.
-2) The proposed design allows us to learn region representation and guarantees its region-independency.
-3) We evaluated the impact of Multi-view Graph processing and the combinations of the several kinds of it.
-4) We conducted extensive experiments on real-world large-scale datasets.
-Our proposed system achieved 80.2\% results and clearly outperforms all other spatio-temporal methods.
+\textbf{Our contribution is fourfold:} Firstly, to our knowledge, this is the first work to address cross-region taxi demand prediction. \sys\ enables the extraction of region-agnostic features for taxi demand, ensuring the prediction model of \sys\ remains region-agnostic.
+Secondly, incorporating a multiview graph processing module that discerns inherent relationships and dependencies among factors such as mobility trends, spatio-temporal demand patterns, and semantic features (e.g., land use).
+This allows for a holistic comprehension of both intra and inter-region dynamics.
+Thirdly, The collection of real-world data from 20 distinct taxi service providers across various cities and regions in Japan over a span of one year to evaluate \sys.
+Lastly, the deployment of \sys\ to assess its efficacy in real-world scenarios and benchmark its performance using large-scale open datasets. \sys\ achieved at least 80.2\% prediction accuracy in both datasets, surpassing the state-of-the-art approaches.